nathanjchan/miracle/README.md

 Docker: by using Docker Compose, all containers are connected to the same "network", so can communicate with each other without extra networking work.
 The database's container has a volume, so that data can persist if the container stops.
 There are trade-offs between containerizing a database and putting on bare-metal like AWS RDS.
 For this project, it made more sense to put it in a container and immensely simplify the deployment process.

-## Part 4: Commentary

-Browser-based scraping: I had trouble getting Selenium or Playwright to work with the csv export button on ClinicalTrials.gov; there is a modal that needs to appear before downloading, and neither tool would recognize the modal was visible.
-I used the Clinical Trials API, which is best practice, since it is much more customizable and faster.

-Unit testing: Since nearly all the code is communication between containers and servers, I did not find a good opportunity to add any useful unit tests.

-## Bonus Part 5: Deploy to AWS with Terraform
+## Bonus Part 4: Deploy to AWS with Terraform

 First, install Terraform: https://developer.hashicorp.com/terraform/install